With winter on the way, Grandfather Mountain is decking its halls — and hills — for the holidays.

 Charitable giving also benefits the park’s many educational programs and initiatives, such as the Field Trip Scholarship Fund in Memory of Nathan Pribble, which helps groups from underfunded schools come to Grandfather Mountain’s “classroom in the clouds.”

-Those hoping to contribute in theirs or someone else’s name may do so by visiting https://grandfather.com/donate-to-preserve-grandfather/, which allows them to sponsor a particular project or donate to a cause of their choosing.
+Those hoping to contribute in their or someone else’s name may do so by visiting www.grandfather.com/donate, which allows them to sponsor a particular project, such as the Fulfilling Promises campaign, or donate to a cause of their choosing.

-The not-for-profit Grandfather Mountain Stewardship Foundation strives to inspire conservation of the natural world by helping guests explore, understand and value the wonders of Grandfather Mountain.
-For more information, call (800) 468-7325.
+The non-profit Grandfather Mountain Stewardship Foundation strives to inspire conservation of the natural world by helping guests explore, understand and value the wonders of Grandfather Mountain.
+For more information, call 800-468-7325, or visit www.grandfather.com.